STAT545-UBC-hw-2018-19/hw04-aleurcelay/hw04_gapminder_tidydata_joins.md

 <img src="hw04_gapminder_tidydata_joins_files/figure-gfm/unnamed-chunk-3-1.png" style="display: block; margin: auto auto auto 0;" />

-`spread()` allowed tidying data by making a column for each conytry and each observation in a row.
+`spread()` allowed tidying data by making a column for each country and each observation in a row.
 This made it possible to do the above plot easily.
 We can see that in early years, there was a huge gap between the life expectancy of Mexico and the rest of North America.
 However, over